tblatt/baltimoregoclub.org/views/_md-open.md

-The GWRM Baltimore Go Club and the Baltimore Country Department of Recreation and Parks Proudly Present the Forty-Fifth Maryland Open
+The GWRM Baltimore Go Club and the Baltimore Country Department of Recreation and Parks Proudly Present the Forty-Sixth Maryland Open

-Memorial Day Weekend, May 26 & 27, 2018
+Memorial Day Weekend, May 25 & 26, 2019

+_This is a very popular weekend.
+Make reservations now!_

 Prizes in all sections (Dan and Kyu)

-Open Section: Even games for Cash Prize!
+Open Section: Even games for championship!

 Entrance Fee: $35